Unnatural Death (novel): Plot

 Lord Peter Wimsey and his friend Chief Inspector Parker hear about the death, in late 1925, of an elderly cancer sufferer named Agatha Dawson who was being cared for by her great-niece Mary Whittaker.
 Miss Dawson had an aversion to making a will and believed that, if she died without one, Miss Whittaker, her only known relative, would automatically inherit everything.

-Wimsey is intrigued despite there being no evidence of any crime having been committed.
+Wimsey is intrigued despite there being no evidence of any crime.
 He sends his private investigator, Miss Katharine Climpson, to investigate.
 She discovers that shortly before Miss Dawson's death her maids, the sisters Bertha and Evelyn Gotobed, had been dismissed.
 Wimsey asks his solicitor friend John Murbles to place advertisements in the press asking them to get in touch.
 A few days later, Bertha is found dead in Epping Forest.
-On the body is a £5 banknote, originally issued to a Mrs Muriel Forrest who lives in an elegant flat in London's South Audley Street.
+On the body is a £5 banknote, originally issued to a Mrs Forrest who lives in an elegant flat in London's South Audley Street.

 Wimsey and Parker visit her.
 She claims not to remember the banknote, but thinks she may have used it to bet on a horse.
 Wimsey tricks her into providing her fingerprints on a wineglass.
 In a drawer he finds a hypodermic syringe with a doctor's prescription: "to be injected when the pain is very severe".

 Evelyn Gotobed tells Wimsey of an episode shortly before the sisters were dismissed in which Miss Whittaker had tried, unsuccessfully, to get them to witness Miss Dawson signing her will.

 Wimsey visits a West Indian clergyman named Hallelujah Dawson, now in London.
 It seems that he may be a cousin of Miss Dawson, and a closer relative than Miss Whittaker.
 He has a large family and is in need of funds.

 Wimsey learns of a motive for Miss Dawson to be killed before the end of 1925: a new 'Property Act', due to come into force on 1 January 1926, that changed the law of intestacy.
 Until 1925, the estate of a person dying without a will always passed to the closest relative, no matter how remote.
-From 1926, in the absence of near relatives the estate is forfeit to the Crown, leaving distant relations such as a great-niece with nothing.
-(Note: This was only the author's understanding of the new law, not the true legal position (as set out below).)
+From 1926, in the absence of near relatives the estate is forfeit to the Crown; the interpretation of the new law is unsettled, but lawyers consulted by Wimsey suspect that a grand-niece might be considered too distant a relative to inherit.
+One lawyer tells Wimsey that a woman matching Miss Whittaker's description had asked him the same question.